 - Cuts on gums: Gum injuries can be traumatic, especially for young children.
 If this happens to your child, try to calm them as much as possible.
 Some kids might be frightened by the amount of blood coming, often, it's because of saliva.
 Rinse their mouth with cold water gently to clean out the area.
 Then, with clean hands, take a closer look at the cut.
 If it's a minor cut, keep the area clean with a therapeutic mouthwash.
 Minor cuts usually go away on their own.

 - Deep cuts from a foreign object: If the wound is larger, go to an emergency dentist or hospital.

 Just like how most dental problems are preventable, there are also ways to prevent dental emergencies such as wearing protective gear, avoiding biting and chewing hard objects, and skipping your dental appointments.

-If you are into contact sports and recreational activities, it is advisable to wear protective gear to shield you away and reduce the chances of damaging your mouth or its supporting structures.
+If your child plays contact sports, wear protective gear to shield you away and reduce the chances of damaging your mouth or its supporting structures.
 Different types of mouth guards are available in the market.
 You can buy the commercially sold boil-and-bite mouth protector in most sporting goods store.
 However, they are restricted regarding fit adjustment that custom-fitted mouthpieces are recommended for optimum comfort and protection.